-Ken’s Lake Campground is a BLM Campground with 31 sites with no drinking water or electricity hook ups at this campground.
-This campground is comprised of Loops A and B. Loop A has no vegetation providing shade and is closed during low use season.
-Loop B stays open year round and has a variety of sites with juniper and cottonwood trees providing shade and privacy.
+Ken’s Lake Campground is a BLM Campground with 31 sites with no drinking water or electricity hookups at this campground.
+This campground is comprised of Loops A and B. Loop A has no vegetation providing shade and is closed during the low-use season.
+Loop B stays open year-round and has a variety of sites with juniper and cottonwood trees providing shade and privacy.

 Sites start at $22 per night.
 Senior, Golden Age, and Access Pass Holders save 50% on camping.

 Pass discounts only apply to the recreation (or use) fee for the facility.
 Other charges such as reservation or other fees are not eligible for a discount.